snjax/bellman_cube/README.md

 To verify a proof, prepare the verifying key by passing in `params.vk` to `prepare_verifying_key`.
 This gives you the prepared viewing key, `pvk`.

 The function `verify_proof` takes the prepared viewing key `pvk`, the `proof`, and the output as an array.

-## Running

-`cargo build --release`

-`cargo run --release` runs the example proof in the main file.

-Switching between single threaded and multi threaded tests is done in Cargo.toml